St. Pius X High School (Festus, Missouri): Description

-The course catalog includes courses in digital citizenship, forensic science and a wellness program.
-35 hours of college credit dual-enrollment coursework is available through Saint Louis University and the University of Missouri - St. Louis.
-102 hours of community service are part of the graduation requirements for each student, along with a capstone project requirement implemented for the class of 2021 and beyond.
-St. Pius X principal Karen DeCosty is an alumnus of the school, graduating in 1993.
+The course catalog includes classes in digital citizenship, forensic science, and a comprehensive wellness program.
+Students also have the opportunity to earn 35 hours of dual-enrollment college credit through Saint Louis University and the University of Missouri–St. Louis.
+In addition, 102 hours of community service are required for graduation, along with a capstone project implemented for the Class of 2021 and beyond.